I’m a writer (by night). I really love writing. I want to be a disgustingly successful writer.

 There is light at the end of the tunnel though.

 I said previously that ‘almost anything worth doing, is really, really hard’.
-When I said ‘worth doing’, I meant that it really is worth doing, because the outcome will pay huge dividends in some practical way, but also to your sense of self worth.
+When I said ‘worth doing’, I meant that it really is worth doing, because the outcome will pay huge dividends in some practical way and also to your sense of self worth.

 Whether it’s losing 50kgs, or changing careers, or saving someone from eternal judgement.
-You have to make the choice to do something hard; you have to realise that you will spend a lot of time not necessarily enjoying yourself, at least not in the way you’re probably used to.
+You have to make the choice to do something hard.

-Success builds upon success, so start with the small wins, but be ready for when it gets tough, and don’t let it take you by surprise.
+Success builds upon success, so start with the small wins, but be ready for when the going gets tough, and don’t let it take you by surprise.

-So tell me men, what has been your greatest source of adversity?
-What’s the itch that you’ve always wanted to scratch.
+Now tell me, what has been your greatest source of adversity?